cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Update Size Parameters

+We need to use a fairly low resolution to get playable frame rates.
 Click an empty space in the `Textures` folder and press `Ctrl-a` to select all three render textures.
 Set the size the parameter to `720 x 540` in the `Inspector` tab.
+Feel free to try higher resolutions if you happen to have an RTX 30-series or equivalent GPU.

 ![set_renderTexture_sizes](\images\basic-in-game-style-transfer-tutorial\set_renderTexture_sizes.png)